 My first memory of Church was going to All Nations For Christ in Derby with my sister and her friends.
 I wasn’t really there to praise and worship God.
 We lived in a predominantly white area and that Church was my only access to black people like me.

 I used to go to all the dance recitals and choir practices with her.
 Her friends would come to our house sometimes and she’d let me hang out with them while they spoke about boys and school.
 My sister was two years older than me and everything they were experiencing was amazing and new to me.

 I remember going to ANFC for a morning sermon.
 One of the “Aunties” found me and cornered me by one of the pews.
 She stroked my cheek and asked me if I had been saved.
-This invasion of privacy was one thing I’d grown quite accustomed to and didn’t even mind.
-I’d never heard of the word “saved” though and my age mates were reluctant to explain.
+This invasion of privacy was one thing I’d grown quite accustomed to and didn’t even mind but, I’d never heard of the word “saved” and my age mates were reluctant to explain.
 I took it as the musings of an old lady and moved on.

 I didn’t really go to church much after that.
 It was only until I moved back to Zimbabwe that I was really confronted by religion.

 The UK compared to Zimbabwe is much more secularised.
 Religion in the UK is more fringe than it is mainstream.
 This is true if you take the population of the UK as a whole.
 However, if you were to look at Asians and Black People then calling it mainstream is arguable.

 When I moved back home, I was shocked at the amount of churches and mentions of God and Christ that were in the centre of the capital city Harare.
 The most I ever saw in the UK were preachers on the street shoving leaflets into my Mums bag when she wasn’t looking.